mobilecoinofficial/full-service/README.md

 | `offline` | Use Full Service in offline mode.
 This mode does not download new blocks or submit transactions. | |
 | `fog-ingest-enclave-css` | Path to the Fog ingest enclave sigstruct CSS file. | Needed in order to enable sending transactions to fog addresses. |

+## API Key

+You can add an optional API key to full service by adding a `.env` file to the root of this repo.
+The variable you need to set is: `MC_API_KEY="<api key of your choosing>"`.
+If you set this env var, you must provide the `X-API-KEY` header in your requests to full-service.

 ## Exit Codes